Dating For Distraction Helped Me Cope With My Dad’s Death

 “

-Acceptance is not a relief; it’s the realization that you will always carry grief with you.
+Acceptance is not a relief; it’s the realisation that you will always carry grief with you.

 ”